harihaysrun/coffee/README.md

 1. Leaflet marker not popping up automatically
     - couldn't get the markers to open automatically when clicking on the shop in the discover box
-    - added some instructions so that they'll have to click on the icons first
+    - added some instructions telling users to click on the icons first

-2. For the bookmarks feature to work seamlessly, user is advised either:
+2. For the bookmarks feature to function properly, user is advised either:
     - not to immediately click on other shop markers while one is opened
-    - or click on the 'close' button or anywhere on the map before clicking on others (bookmark button has to "reset" before it works on another marker)
+    - or click on the 'close' button or anywhere on the map before clicking on others

 3. Even though a specific region is chosen, shops from other areas (and even countries – Malaysia & Indonesia) showed up
     - setting a radius in the parameters of the API call helped to narrow the search down